HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 Hardenberg](https://twitter.com/pvh), CEO of the Ink & Switch research lab, has said to me more than
 once: "If the user sees an encryption key, you've already lost."

+Here's how I think software should handle encryption keys: Each application on each device should generate its own keys, and store them securely in a way that's invisible to the user.
+The private keys should never leave the device.
+The public keys should be shared directly with other devices.

 Here's a summary of the differences between these two different ways of thinking about working with cryptographic keys: